If you’re involved in church leadership, you’ve probably asked this question before.

 People need to be loved.
 They don’t always act like it, but they do.
 And the people who don’t act like it might need it more than the rest.

-You shouldn’t be in Christian leadership if you don’t love people.
-Everyone understands and receives love differently, so this is sometimes tricky.
 However, let me pause and remind you that “love is patient, love is kind.
 It does not envy, it does not boast, it is not proud” (1 Corinthians 13:4, NIV).
 Or consider the J.B.
 Phillips rendering of that same verse: “This love of which I speak is slow to lose patience—it looks for a way of being constructive.
 It is not possessive: it is neither anxious to impress nor does it cherish inflated ideas of its own importance.”

 Love means we give others space and grace to change, grow, and learn to live right.
 Love doesn’t mean we approve of poor character and sinful choices.
 But it does mean I will respect you as a human being.